Create a reference matrix, useful for visualisation, with evenly spread and

 ).- factors

-Type of summary for factors.
-Can be
+Type of summary for factors not specified in

 (set at the reference level),"mode"